punica/punica/doc/PLUGIN_API.md

         3. [Valid `PluginApi` example](#Valid-PluginApi-example)

 ## Overview
-[Plugin API](#Plugin-API) enables external projects or code integration to Punica.
-As of current implementation, Plugin API allows [registering new REST API callbacks]().
+[Punica Public API](#Public-API) allows user to use external projects together with Punica.

-Everything, that plugin needs could be found in `include/punica` directory.
+Punica extensions could be implemented by using [Plugin API](#Plugin-API) and other APIs, which headers could be found in `include/punica` directory.

 ## Minimal requirements
 There are minimal requirements for plugin to be compatible with punica, or else it won't be loaded: